Trailside Services are now part of CT Trail Finder!

 Description

 Continuing along, the trail reaches Middle Turnpike with shops and restaurants on the west side of the trail.
 Next, the trail passes through a mainly residential area.
-Another street crossing at Woodland St then the trail reaches Hilliard Street.
-Just to the west, a toy & hobby store is located in the historic Bon-Ami factory building.
+Another street crossing at Woodland Street then the trail reaches Hilliard Street.
 The trail reaches the end of the line at Main Street.
-Return to starting point (south end) and optionally visit the Manchester History Center (175 Pine St) or brewery both located in the Historical District.
+Return to starting point (south end) and optionally visit the Manchester History Center (175 Pine Street) located in the Historical District.

 Connectors